 On previous trips, I had looked for Dubai historical sites, as I tend to do wherever I travel.
 I wrote then about the Bastakiya district of Old Dubai.

-(Disclosure: This article contains affiliate links, which means I get a small cut of what you spend through the link.)
+(Disclosure: This article contains affiliate links, which means I get a small cut of what you spend through the link.
+This will not affect your price.)

 The United Arab Emirates as a whole, however, has only one UNESCO World Heritage site: Al Ayn, also written as Al Ain, which is in the Abu Dhabi emirate.
 An ancient oasis in the desert, halfway between Muscat and Abu Dhabi, the Al Ayn UNESCO site is really an amalgamation of more than a dozen different sites in and nearby the city of Al Ayn.